Barbell Speed Squat

 Instructions

-- Set the barbell across your upper back and stand with your feet in a comfortable squat stance.
+- Set the barbell across your upper back and take your normal squat stance.

 Tips & Tricks